Research projects related to SELMA

 in a Consortium with Tampere and Helsinki

-In order to confront these issues, we reveal the sophisticated story-critical ideas and techniques offered by works of contemporary fiction.
-The project brings together the nationally leading and internationally renowned scholars of narrative at the Universities of Tampere, Turku and Helsinki.
-The Turku team, hosted by SELMA, focuses particularly on identity work, therapeutic uses of literature, and story-critical metanarrativity in contemporary fiction.
-Its Principal Investigator is Hanna Meretoja, and the research team includes Marta-Laura Cenedese, Colin Davis, Johanna Kaakinen, Päivi Kosonen, Anu Laukkanen, Maarit Leskelä-Kärki, Nena Mocnik, and Jouni Teittinen.
+In order to confront these issues, we focused on revealing the sophisticated story-critical ideas and techniques offered by works of contemporary fiction.
+The project brought together the nationally leading and internationally renowned scholars of narrative at the Universities of Tampere, Turku and Helsinki.
+The Turku team, hosted by SELMA, focused particularly on identity work, therapeutic uses of literature, and story-critical metanarrativity in contemporary fiction.
+Its Principal Investigator was Hanna Meretoja, and the research team included Marta-Laura Cenedese, Colin Davis, Johanna Kaakinen, Päivi Kosonen, Anu Laukkanen, Maarit Leskelä-Kärki, Nena Mocnik, and Jouni Teittinen.

 #NeverAgain: Teaching Transmission of Trauma and Remembrance through Experiential Learning